The first step to describing the relationship between entities is to be able to define the entities.

-So every entity within a system is given a unique set of attributes that describe them.
+So every entity within a system is given a unique set of attributes that describe them, and only them.

 An attribute describes one aspect of the entity.